HarshCasper/Rotten-Scripts/JavaScript/Hashnode_script/Readme.md

-# Hashnode Best Post Script
+# Hashnode Best Posts Script

 A Script to scrape reviews from Amazon.